“Music education is imperative for anyone to grow up complete.” —Paul Harvey

 She received a Bachelor’s of Music Education at Oberlin College and a Masters in Music Education at the University of North Carolina at Greensboro.
 In 2015, she received her Certificate in Nonprofit Management from San Francisco State.

-Music Specialist Michel Hardbarger’s pre-school classes at the Izzi@Ravenswood are engaging and fun.
+International Folk Dance Teacher Music Specialist Michel Hardbarger’s pre-school classes at the Izzi@Ravenswood are engaging and fun.
 She routinely incorporates body movement, basic rhythm instruments, and singing into her classes.
 Michel’s energetic teaching is strongly influenced by Orff techniques with hands-on learning.
 Classroom teachers affirm that Michel’s music classes are one of the special times of the week for their students, and they’re grateful that MIS provides this educational experience for their students.
 In the fall of 2018, Michel began teaching International Folk Dance at Los Robles Magnet Academy.
-In the fall of 2019, the program expanded to include Willow Oaks Elementary School and is currently at East Palo Alto Charter School (EPAC) and KIPP Valiant.
+In the fall of 2019, the program expanded to include Willow Oaks Elementary KIPP Valiant, and is currently at East Palo Alto Charter School (EPACS) and Taft Elementary School in Redwood City.
 She brings her love of dancing to students in grades 2-8.

-During her tenure at MIS, at the request of her beloved students, Michel led a ukulele club for 4-5th graders at Willow Oaks and has taught general music to students in Kindergarten, first, and second grade at Willow Oaks and Belle Haven Elementary School.
+During her tenure at MIS, at the request of her beloved students, Michel led a ukulele club for 4-5th graders at Willow Oaks and has taught preschool music and general music to students in Kindergarten, first, and second grade at Willow Oaks and Belle Haven Elementary School.

 Board of Directors